marharyta-maria/FORKIO/README.md

 # FORKIO

-This project was created in colaboration with chernov.aleksey.ukraine@gmail.com
+This project was created in collaboration with chernov.aleksey.ukraine@gmail.com